-Chandrayaan-2 successfully enters Moon’s orbit
+Chandrayaan-2 successfully enters Moon’s orbit, ISRO chief K Sivan says ‘major milestone’ crossed

 The spacecraft is days away from soft landing on the Moon, which is scheduled for September 7.